Cellnex: Cellnex Spain

-Cellnex Telecom has a network of telecommunications infrastructures in Spain of 8,832 operating sites distributed throughout the territory, which provide wide geographical coverage and allow it to offer services to mobile operators, broadcasters and administrations.
-Cellnex, as a neutral operator, offers all mobile operators the services necessary for the wireless transmission of data and content, allowing its customers a high degree of efficiency in the deployment of networks and positioning itself in the development of 5G networks.
+Cellnex Telecom has a network of telecommunications infrastructures in Spain of 10,768 operating sites by the end of 2025, distributed throughout the territory, which provide wide geographical coverage and allow it to offer services to mobile operators, broadcasters and administrations.
+Cellnex, as a neutral operator, offers all mobile operators the services necessary for the wireless transmission of data and content.

 Cellnex Italy

-Cellnex is the leading independent wireless telecommunications infrastructure operator in Italy.
-The 10,000 sites that Cellnex operates in Italy through its subsidiaries Galata and Towerco constitute one of the densest and most capillary networks that cover the entire Italian territory, positioning the company in a privileged situation to accompany the rapid deployment of new generation networks.
-CommsCon (another subsidiary) manages an additional 1,500 DAS nodes.
-Both Galata, Towerco and CommsCon, the companies through which Cellnex operates in Italy, work under the multi-operator and multi-service concept.
-Furthermore, in May 2019, Cellnex announced a new agreement with Iliad Italia whereby the company has acquired 2,200 new sites.
-In total, Cellnex has a network of 14,230 sites in Italy country.
+Cellnex operates a large portfolio of wireless telecommunications sites in Italy through its subsidiaries Galata, Iliad, CommsCon and Towerco.
+In total, Cellnex has a network of 22,763 sites in Italy country by the end of 2025.

 Cellnex France

 Cellnex France was created in July 2016 after reaching an acquisition agreement with Bouygues Telecom.
-The agreement with the company, which includes the usage of sites until 2022, was renewed in February 2017 and December 2018 and has given Cellnex the means to be a significant operator in the service provision segment in the short term of infrastructures to French telecommunications operators.
+The agreement with the company, which includes the usage of sites until 2022, was renewed in February 2017 and December 2018.
 In addition, in May 2019, the company announced a new agreement with Iliad France with which it will manage the sites that are currently integrated into Free, a French voice and data operator.
-In total, Cellnex has a network of 13,750 sites in France.
+In total, Cellnex has a network of 26,945 sites in France (end of 2025).

 Cellnex Netherlands

 Cellnex Telecom acquired Towerlink Netherlands B.V., Shere Masten B.V. in 2016 and Alticom B.V. in 2017.
 The three companies have more than 918 telecommunications sites for the distribution of mobile data communication and telecommunications.
 The main customers interested in telecom infrastructure services are the Dutch mobile network operators KPN, Vodafone, T-Mobile and Tele2.
 The sites are distributed throughout the country and are managed from their central Reeuwijk office.
+Cellnex has a network of 4,275 sites in The Netherlands by the end of 2025.